ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 - **Intra-pod networking** – Also known as container to container communications.
 All containers within a pod share a network namespace, the same IP address and see each other on localhost.
 Traffic for each app is differentiated with a different port number.
 The Developer must make sure that containers within a pod don't conflict with each other with the used ports.
 Within a pod, there exists a so-called infrastructure container.
 This is the first container that the kubelet launches, and it acquires the pod’s IP and sets up the network namespace.
 Then, all the other containers in the pod join the infrastructure container’s network and IPC namespace.
 The container has network bridge mode that is enabled and all the other containers in the pod join this namespace via container mode.
 If the infrastructure container dies, kubelet kills all the containers in the pod and then reprovisions, typically with a new IP address.
 We won't provide any more detail on this traffic flow in this document.

 - **Inter-pod networking** – Also known as “pod-to-pod” communications.
 The following are the three types of east–west traffic:
   - Pods can directly communicate with other pods on the same subnet.
-In IKS, each pod has an IP address that is assigned from an IKS provided range.
+In {{site.data.keyword.containerlong_notm}}, each pod has an IP address that is assigned from an {{site.data.keyword.containerlong_notm}} provided range.
 Each worker node is assigned a subnet on provisioning.
 Pod to pod communication without proxies, tunneling, or NAT occurs with pods in the same subnet and host.
   - Pods can directly communicate with other pods on different subnets.
-IP-in-IP encapsulation is automatically configured in IKS to encapsulate only packets that are traveling across subnets.
+IP-in-IP encapsulation is automatically configured in {{site.data.keyword.containerlong_notm}} to encapsulate only packets that are traveling across subnets.
 This encapsulation hides the pod network address space from the {{site.data.keyword.cloud_notm}} network.
 The encapsulation uses the IP address from the {{site.data.keyword.cloud_notm}} primary private subnet.
   - Pods can use services to communicate with other pods, which are known as pod to service communications.
 However, pods that can directly communicate with other pods as per the two previous points pods are mortal.
 They are born and when they die they aren't resurrected.
 Replica sets create and destroy pods dynamically such as when scaling up or down.
 While each pod gets its own IP address, even those IP addresses cannot be relied upon to be stable over time.
 Preferably, Developers use a service construct for communication, where, a stable virtual IP address is used that can be discovered via DNS.

 - **Ingress** - Refers to routing traffic from external users or apps to pods.
 A service provides a stable virtual IP (vIP) address for a set of pods.
 While pods are ephemeral, services allow clients to reliably discover and connect to the containers running in the pods by using the vIP.
 This vIP is not an actual IP address that is connected to a network interface.
 Its purpose is purely to act as the stable endpoint to forward traffic to one or more pods.
 Accessing a pod from outside the cluster is a bit more challenging.
 Kubernetes aims to provide highly available, high-performance load balancing for services.
-There are three options for North-South traffic in IKS:
+There are three options for North-South traffic in {{site.data.keyword.containerlong_notm}}:

   - **NodePort** - The NodePort service is considered suitable for testing or if you need public or private access for only a short amount of time.
 A NodePort service opens a port on a worker node over both the private and public IP address of the worker node.
 You must use a Calico preDNAT network policy if you want to block either public or private.
 The public and private IP addresses of the worker node are not permanent.
   - **LoadBalancer** - The portable public and private IP addresses that are assigned to the load balancer are permanent and do not change when a worker node is re-created in the cluster.
 You can customize your load balancer by exposing any port that your app requires.
 A load balancer service with a portable private IP address still has a public node port open on every worker node.
 You must use a Calico preDNAT network policy to block public node ports on it.